The Nurturing Benefits of Nettle Tea for Pregnancy and Breastfeeding Moms

 In this post, I'll share how you can use stinging nettles during pregnancy, breastfeeding, and beyond.

-• Stinging nettles or Urtica dioica is a common weed found in North America and is most commonly known for the sting you get when you walk by.
+Stinging nettles or Urtica dioica are a common weed found in North America and are most commonly known for the sting you get when you walk by.

-• It can be cooked and eaten in popular recipes like nettle soup or nettle cheese, but its sting disappears when you cook it.If you happen to get the kiss of the nettles, you can always search for Plantago major nearby - chew it up and place it on the sting to soothe the burn.
+It can be cooked and eaten in popular recipes like nettle soup or nettle cheese, but its sting disappears when you cook it.If you get the nettles' kiss, you can always search for Plantago major nearby - chew it up and place it on the sting to soothe the burn.

 There are so many benefits of stinging nettles during pregnancy and postpartum.